First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Discussion

 \section{Discussion}

 We observed the signature interference patterns of several resonances in $^{34}$Ar with large $\alpha$ partial widths $\Gamma_{\alpha}$ via $\alpha$ elastic scattering on $^{30}$S. The cluster threshold rule predicts the existence of these states, which have a large overlap of the cluster configuration to the nuclear wavefunction nearby the respective cluster's separation energy \cite{1994ZPhyA.349..237K,2010NuPhA.834..647K}.
-Such $\alpha$-cluster resonances have typically dominated the stellar rate of exothermic ($\alpha$,\,n) and ($\alpha$,\,p) reactions on $T_{z}=\pm1$ nuclei, respectively, when they fall within the astrophysical Gamow burning window \cite{2005PrPNP..54..535A}, because it is typically the case that $\Gamma_{\alpha} \ll \Gamma_{\rm n,p}$ owing to differences from the Coulomb barrier.
-Alpha resonant elastic scattering has long been known as a powerful tool to selectively observe states with large $\Gamma_{\alpha}$.
+Such $\alpha$-cluster resonances have typically dominated the stellar rate of exothermic ($\alpha$,\,n) and ($\alpha$,\,p) reactions on $T_{z}=\pm1$ nuclei, respectively, when they fall within the astrophysical Gamow burning window \cite{2005PrPNP..54..535A}. $\alpha$ resonant elastic scattering has long been known as a powerful tool to selectively observe states with large $\Gamma_{\alpha}$.
 The effect is especially pronounced in inverse kinematics, where measurements at large backward angles are possible and the nonresonant cross sections are minimized; under these conditions, one expects to observe states with $\Gamma_{\alpha}$ comparable to the experimental energy resolution \cite{1990SvJNP..52..408}.
-According to calculations of the Wigner limit (see Eq. \ref{eqn:wigner}), the maximum theoretical width shrinks rapidly as the energy is reduced towards the threshold.
+According to calculations of the Wigner limit [see Eq. (\ref{eqn:wigner})], the maximum theoretical width shrinks rapidly as the energy is reduced towards the threshold.

 Our observation that all three resonances are consistent with a $2^{+}$ assignment may make one wonder if there is a reason for such behavior.
+These may be regarded as a triplet if the tentative assignments of $2^{+}$ are correct for both the 11.09- and 12.08-MeV states.
+Alternatively, our 11.51-MeV state could be regarded as a $2^{+}$ doublet paired with either these other two states.
 We note that all three are observed as diplike structures, so it may not be surprising that features in the differential cross section with similar interference patterns can result from physical resonances with the same $J^{\pi}$.
-Such a system of $\alpha$-cluster doublets was observed in the $T_{z}=+1$ nucleus $^{22}$Ne \cite{2001PhRvC..64e1302R,2004NuPhA.738..447D} with $J^{\pi}$ correlated with increasing energy, albeit for states of negative rather than positive parity.
-Our 11.51~MeV state could be regarded as a $2^{+}$ doublet paired with either of our other two states, which both have tentative assignments.
+A system of $\alpha$-cluster doublets was observed in the $T_{z}=+1$ nucleus $^{22}$Ne \cite{2001PhRvC..64e1302R,2004NuPhA.738..447D} with $J^{\pi}$ correlated with increasing energy, albeit for states of negative rather than positive parity.
 Unfortunately, comparison with model predictions is still a challenge for the $^{30}$S mass region.